connexcs/docs/docs/routing.md

 ## Routing Engine
-The **Routing Engine** receives all calls when they enter the system, and processes them based on the direction the call is flowing.
+The **Routing Engine** receives all calls when they enter the system then processes them based on the direction the call is flowing.

 ### Ingress and Egress
 These terms are used to describe the direction or traffic relative to a switch.